JDoYo/saveyourself/<SaveYourself>_SRS.md

 4.5.3        Functional Requirements

-_&lt;Itemize the detailed functional requirements associated with this feature.
-These are the software capabilities that must be present in order for the user to carry out the services provided by the feature, or to execute the use case.
-Include how the product should respond to anticipated error conditions or invalid inputs.
-Requirements should be concise, complete, unambiguous, verifiable, and necessary.
-Use &quot;TBD&quot; as a placeholder to indicate when necessary information is not yet available.&gt;_

-_&lt;Each requirement should be uniquely identified with a sequence number or a meaningful tag of some kind.&gt;_

 REQ-19: The application must have a Pause button so the User can pause the game.

 REQ-20: The application must start the game when the User clicks the resume button.

-    **4.2**** System Feature 2 (and so on)**
    **5.**** Other Nonfunctional Requirements**
     **5.1**** Performance Requirements**